keithmburu/courses/cs2/handouts/working_remotely.md

 ###  Transfering Files

-If you need to transfer your code between your personal computer and the serve, you can use either `sftp` or Secure Copy `scp`.
+If you need to transfer your code between your personal computer and the server, you can use either `sftp` or Secure Copy `scp`.

 The `scp` command functions much like the `cp` command, but it allows you to copy to a remote server's location.
 For example: